To add a Flash file:

 Specify the details of the creative under the following headings:

 - Give the creative a meaningful and obvious name in the Name field.
 An obvious name makes it easy to recognize the creative in the next step when the creative is attached to a booking.
-If no name is provided, the filename of the uploaded SWF file is used.
+If no name is provided, Adhese will use the filename of the uploaded SWF file.

 - In the Format field, click the Select format link.
 This opens the List of formats modal window.
 Select the right format with the correct dimensions from the list and click the Save button.

 - The Last updated field denotes when the creative was updated for the last time.

 - In the Target field, determine whether the URL of the target or landing page should open in a new browser tab or in the same browser tab of the visitor.
 The default setting is set at new window.
 To change the default setting:

 - Click in the Target field on new window.
 This opens the Target of link modal window window.